maumaugithub/inky-picture-fastapi/README.md

 # inky-picture-fastapi
- Fast Open API for inky-picture-service
+ Fast Open API for inky_picture_service.
+ This API will serve a new Portrait Device.

 # Development Setup
 1. Create a venv environment with Python 3.12